davewadestein/Salesforce-Python-2025-Cohort-2/README.md

 * https://xoyondo.com/op/3xrh01e6ryd1mmc

 ## Homework (if you want)
-* Fibonacci from notebook 1
+* Lab: String Functions from Notebook 1
+* get help from ChatGPT/Claude if you like
-* have ChatGPT or similar quiz you on slicing or any topic you want practice with
+* have AI quiz you (give you exercises) on topics you feel like you need more help with
-   * paste one of your bits of code into ChatGPT and have it ask you to write similar exercises
-   * be sure to tell it you are a Python beginner

 ## Thursday 1-Question Polls